CheckiO/checkio-empire-battle-craft/info/description.md

 - `unit` - Mobile fighting items.
 Appears from crafts. `ROLE.UNIT`
 - `tower` - Stationary fighting items. `ROLE.TOWER`
 - `center` - Command Centers.
-The main building.
-If it's destroyed, then a battle is over. `ROLE.CENTER`
+The ain building.
+If it's destroyed, then the battle is over. `ROLE.CENTER`
 - `building` - All other stationary buildings. `ROLE.BUILDING`
 - `obstacle` - Neutral stationary objects such as rocks. `ROLE.OBSTACLE`